fluxion9/Object-Detection-and-Light-Control-with-OpenCV-and-YOLOV3/README.md

  ## YOLOV4

 ### Weights
-YOLOV4-tiny weights [link](yolov4-tiny.weights) has already been included in this repository and used in the codes.
+YOLOV4-tiny [weights](yolov4-tiny.weights) has already been included in this repository and used in the codes.
 So you don't have to download the weights.